-The World BBQ Association (WBQA)'s mission is to create events of global challenge, bringing nations together through co-operative awareness, and uniting all in food and cooking.
-However, the integrity of true world and national competition should stimulate and enact pleasurable events of quality and skill.
-In doing so, these barbeque events are required to encourage teams to enhance and exhibit skills in controlling cooking through regulating fire and heat and with appreciation of ingredient quality and potential.
+The World BBQ Association (WBQA)'s mission is to create events of global challenge, nations together through co-operative awareness, and uniting all in food and cooking the integrity of true world and national competition should stimulate and enact pleasurable of quality and skill.
+In doing so, these barbecue events are required to encourage teams to e and exhibit skills in controlling cooking through regulating fire and heat and with apprecing the same of t

-In order to find the best team overall, or the best in a particular category, competitions are a measurement of barbecue cooking skills.
-Competitions have within them Rules and Regulations which test the teams' abilities and skills under certain pre-determined challenges.
-A minimum use of automation should be encouraged so as to present the highest of skills from all these expert amateurs, to create a fun and high quality experience.
-All international, continental and world barbecue championships sanctioned by the WBQA require full adherence to the WBQA rules and regulations.
+In order to find the best team overall, or the best in a particular category, competit measurement of barbecue cooking skills.
+Competitions have within them Rules and Rewhich test the teams' abilities and skills under certain pre-determined challenges.
+A minimum of automation and barbecue encourage to present the highest of skills from all these expert amateurs, to create a fun and high-quality experience.
+All international, continental and barbecue championships sanctioned by the WBQA require full adherence to the WBQA regulations.

-The WBQA promotes the culinary and cultural diversity and country practices that exist in each member country.
+The WBQA promotes the culinary and cultural diversity and country practices that ex member country.

-Any national and local competitions that are sanctioned by the WBQA require submission of that country's guidelines to the WBQA.
-An affiliated WBQA member country may design and implement their own set of guidelines for those specific events allowing them freedom in choice of categories, preparations and presentation.
+Any national and local competitions that are sanctioned by the WBQA require submission country's guidelines to the WBQA.
+An affiliated WBQA member country may design and impletheir own set of guidelines for those specific events allowing them freedom in choice of categories and presentation.

-The judging and scoring process must have a WBQA official present to supervise the judging and scoring process.
+The judging and scoring process must have a WBQA official present to supervise the judgir scoring process.

-All WBQA health and safety rules and regulations must be fully adhered to in all competitions.
+All WBQA health and safety rules and regulations must be fully adhered to in all competitions